ashwindcruz/style-transfer/README.md

 ## Usage
 ### Content Representation
-You can interact with the [notebook](content_reps.ipynb) which works through the ideas presented in Section 2.1: Content Representation of the paper.
+You can interact with the [notebook](content_recs.ipynb) which works through the ideas presented in Section 2.1: Content Representation of the paper.
+Before using this notebook, download an image you want to experiment with and change the variable ```real_image_path``` to point to your chosen image.

+### Style Representation
+You can interact with the [notebook](style_recs.ipynb) which works through the ideas presented in Section 2.2: Style Representation of the paper.
 Before using this notebook, download an image you want to experiment with and change the variable ```real_image_path``` to point to your chosen image.

 <!---## Deployment